Yiling-J/tablepilot/Workflow.md

     *   `"string"`: A text string.
     *   `"number"`: A floating-point number.
     *   `"integer"`: A whole number.
     *   `"file"`: Represents a file path.
-When the workflow runs, it may prompt the user for a file if a default value isn't provided or if the file type is used in a step expecting a file input (e.g., `Import` step).
+When the workflow starts, Tablepilot will prompt the user to input the file path, this type of variable will be used as input in Import step.
 *   `default_value` (any, optional): A default value for the variable.
 This value will be used if no other value is provided at runtime.
 The type of `default_value` should match the specified `type`.
 *   `options` (array, optional): A list of predefined options for the variable.
-This can be useful for "string" or "number" types to suggest or restrict possible values, often used by UI integrations.
+This can be useful for "string" or "number" types to suggest or restrict possible values, user will be asked to select value from the list when workflow started.

 **Using Variables in Steps:**
 Variables can be referenced within the `payload` of workflow steps using Go's template syntax: `{{.your_variable_name}}`.